rollover the hotspots to check the conditions

 While it makes a great playmate for a family household, the Bichon Frise is still prone to a number of hereditary and congenital conditions that can adversely affect its health – not to mention your family budget.
 Some of the conditions and illnesses the Bichon Frise is prone to include skin conditions such as atopy; eye disorders such as cataracts and corneal dystrophy; heart problems such as patent ductus arteriosis (PDA); blood disorders such as hemophilia B; and physical conditions such as Shaker Dog Syndrome.

-Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
 Which means if your Bichon Frise inherits his father’s bad eyes or his mother’s heart problems, you’re covered.